Table of Contents

-We’re all about sunny beach days and walks through lush tropical greenery, but if you ask us in Hawaii (like other destinations on our must-visit lists) paradise is found between the pages of a menu.
+We’re all about sunny beach days and hikes through lush tropical greenery, but if you ask us in Hawai’i (like other destinations on our must-visit lists) paradise is found between the pages of a menu.

-These chefs called what they were doing Hawaii Regional Cuisine (HRC), and the twelve chefs include internationally recognized names like Roy Yamaguchi – yep, of those Roy’s restaurants across the country – and Alan Wong.
-They, along with Chef George Mavrothalassitis – or, Chef Mavro – are currently Hawaii’s only James Beard Award winners.
+These chefs called what they were doing Hawai’i Regional Cuisine (HRC), and the twelve chefs include internationally recognized names like Roy Yamaguchi – yep, of those Roy’s restaurants across the country – and Alan Wong.
+They, along with Chef Robynne Maiii and Chef George Mavrothalassitis – or, Chef Mavro – are currently Hawai’i’s only James Beard Award winners.